-In the 1970s there was next attempt to cut the trees.
+In the 1970s there was the next attempt to cut the trees.
 Loggers built a road coming close to the giant trees and local forester Des Howe was assessing the potential gain from the cut.
 Forester was surprised at the incredible height of several trees – first measurements witnessed that one tree is 91 m tall.
-After some discussions it was decided to save the trees and in 1977 there was created Evercreech Forest Reserve specifically for the protection of this group of eucalypts.
+After some discussions, it was decided to save the trees and in 1977 there was created Evercreech Forest Reserve specifically for the protection of this group of eucalypts.

 Evercreech Forest Reserve is a beautiful natural forest.
 A well equipped walking track leads up to the trees – may be the trail is too much equipped because the tallest tree is enclosed in a boardwalk like a hand in handcuffs.

 Tourism promoters constantly mention that eucalypts in this reserve exceed 90 m and even 100 m height.
 Exact measurement though tells a different story – the tallest tree is 91.3 m tall.
-It is estimated to be more than 300 years old, circumference is 11 m.
+It is estimated to be more than 300 years old, the circumference is 11 m.

 - Giant Trees.
 Tasmania’s world class giants.
-Former Website.
+Former website.

-Australia covers the smallest continent of the world and islands around this continent.
 The enormous and diverse area of Australia contains countless amazing and unique monuments.
 Parts of the country have not been thoroughly investigated and sometimes there are reported new, surprising finds.

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 Eucalypts make up a remarkable genus as the dominant trees of Australia.
-This authoritative volume provides current reviews by active researchers in many disciplines, including evolutionary history, genetics, distribution and modeling, the relationship of eucalypts to fire and nutrients, ecophysiology, pollination and reproductive ecology, interactions between eucalypts and other coexisting biota as well as conservation and management.
+This authoritative volume provides current reviews by active researchers in many disciplines, including evolutionary history, genetics, distribution and modeling, the relationship of eucalypts to fire and nutrients, ecophysiology, pollination and reproductive ecology, interactions between eucalypts and other coexisting biotas as well as conservation and management.

 The settlement of Tasmania by Europeans began two hundred years ago.
 Nicholas Shakespeare first went there, having heard of the island’s exceptional beauty, because it was famously remote.
 He soon decided that this was where he wanted to live.
 Only later did he discover a cache of letters written by an ancestor as corrupt as he was colorful: Anthony Fenn Kemp, the so-called Father of Tasmania.